shay-ag/Fashify/README.md

 ### What Does Fashify Do?
 Fashify is an end-to-end web application based on Machine Learning Algorithms.
 Fashify is a solution to fashion recommendation, where a user can upload fashion-related images of his/her interest.
 Once a user uploads an image, Fashify will respond by recommending products that are visually similar enough to the image uploaded by the user.

-This can be well understood as a Reverse Image Search technique that is used at a large scale by giants like Google, Pinterest, etc
+This can be well understood as a Reverse Image Search technique that is used at a large scale by giants like Google, Pinterest, etc. For this project, the dataset for the fashion products section belonging to men and women is taken from Kaggle.
+The image database contains almost 45k (.jpg) files ranging in different categories including T-shirts, jeans, shoes, backpacks, watches, and various other clothing accessories.

+**Note: There is a sample folder attached which consists of sample images, which can be used for testing our developed web application.**

 ### Demo

-For this project, the dataset for the fashion products section belonging to men and women is taken from Kaggle.
-The image database contains almost 45k (.jpg) files ranging in different categories including T-shirts, jeans, shoes, backpacks, watches, and various other clothing accessories.

-**Note**: There is a sample folder attached which consists of sample images, which can be used for testing our developed web application.

 ### Working: